bormaxi8080/osint-timeline/DRAFT.md

 Gmeek is a Blog All in Github: https://github.com/Meekdai/Gmeek

 MinIO is a high-performance, S3 compatible object store.
 It is built forlarge scale AI/ML, data lake and database workloads.
 It is software-definedand runs on any cloud or on-premises infrastructure: https://min.io/

+Planka - The realtime kanban board for workgroups built with React and Redux: https://github.com/plankanban/planka

 img2pdf - Losslessly convert raster images to PDF.
 The file size will not unnecessarily increase.
 It can for example be used to create a PDF document from a number of scans that are only available in JPEG format.
 Existing solutions would either re-encode the input JPEG files (leading to quality loss) or store them in the zip/flate format which results into the PDF becoming unnecessarily large in terms of its file size: https://github.com/myollie/img2pdf